bonnie519/SUDA/closure-property_set-function_dependence/readme.md

 goal: to get closure of property set and function dependence according to algorithm in database class

-1)to calculate closure of property set/n
+1)to calculate closure of property set

-specific requirements:/n
+specific requirements:

-1.User inputs function dependence and input ends in 'End'/n 2.The format of function dependence is like: AB->C, A->BE, etc..
+1.User inputs function dependence and input ends in 'End'

+2.The format of function dependence is like: AB->C, A->BE, etc..
 To simplify, we assume that every property is denoted as capital letter from A to Z.

-3.After user finishes input of all function dependence, display a hint'please input property set to get closure' on screen./n We need to calculate the corresponding closure when user inputs 1 or more properties. e.g. when user inputs A, we show the value of 'A+'. when user inputs AB, we show the value of 'AB+'. repeat displaying a hint'please input property set to get closure' until user inputs 'END'
+3.After user finishes input of all function dependence, display a hint'please input property set to get closure' on screen.</br>
+We need to calculate the corresponding closure when user inputs 1 or more properties.</br>
+e.g. when user inputs A, we show the value of 'A+'. when user inputs AB, we show the value of 'AB+'.</br>
+repeat displaying a hint'please input property set to get closure' until user inputs 'END'</br>

-2)based on the algorithm of calculating closure of property set above, calculate and display the closure of function dependence(denote as F+) user inputs
+2)based on the algorithm of calculating closure of property set above, calculate and display the closure of function dependence(denote as F+) user inputs</br>
-/n
-command line interface
+command line interface</br>
-language: C++
+language: C++</br>